CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

-# Resource-Bounded Ultrafinitist Homotopy Type Theory (RB-HOTT): A Parameterized Foundation for Mathematics
+# Resource-Bounded Ultrafinitist Homotopy Type Theory (RB-TT): A Parameterized Foundation for Mathematics

 ## Part I: The Philosophical Imperative: Beyond Absolute Bounds to Resource Relativity

 The construction of a new foundational system for mathematics requires not just technical innovation but a radical philosophical reorientation.
-The proposed framework of Resource-Bounded Ultrafinitist Homotopy Type Theory (RB-HOTT) emerges from Alexander Esenin-Volpin's profound insight: all mathematical reasoning occurs within resource constraints, and pretending otherwise leads to meaningless abstractions divorced from human experience.
+The proposed framework of Resource-Bounded Ultrafinitist Homotopy Type Theory (RB-TT) emerges from Alexander Esenin-Volpin's profound insight: all mathematical reasoning occurs within resource constraints, and pretending otherwise leads to meaningless abstractions divorced from human experience.

 The crucial breakthrough is recognizing that there is no universal, absolute notion of "feasibility."
 Instead, feasibility is always relative to available resources—time, memory, cognitive capacity, computational tools, collaborative networks.
 Mathematics is not about transcending these limitations through infinite idealization, but about making these constraints explicit and working within them systematically.